TusoAI: Agentic Optimization for Scientific Methods: Experiments

-\textbf{Baseline methods.} We compare \method{} against the state-of-the-art MLE agent AIDE \citep{jiang2025aide}, scientific agents Biomni \citep{huang2025biomni} and ChatGPT-Agent \citep{openai2025chatgptagent}, and top-performing application-specific methods.
+\textbf{Baseline methods.} We compare \method{} against the state-of-the-art MLE agent AIDE \citep{jiang2025aide}, scientific agents Biomni \citep{huang2025biomni} and ChatGPT-Agent \citep{openai2025chatgptagent}, and top-performing, published application-specific methods.
 Biomni (LLM backbone Claude-4-Sonnet) and ChatGPT-agent (LLM backbone GPT-5) are used to iteratively build models on data for single-cell tasks; for deep learning tasks, where Biomni and ChatGPT-agent were unable to operate, we substitute the best of ten models constructed by Claude-4-Sonnet and GPT-5.
+GPT-4o-mini and GPT-5 are accessed through the OpenAI API, and all others with OpenRouter.
 For application-specific baselines, we use the ``top-performing expert'' method for single-cell tasks \citep{Luecken2025}, and all baseline methods, including expert models and NAS methods, for the scientific deep learning tasks \citep{tu2022nasbench}.
 This set of baselines is consistent with related work in scientific optimization \citep{aygun2025ai} and a recent benchmark that identified AIDE and Biomni as top-performers \citep{Miller2025}.
-For details on baseline implementation, see Appendix \ref{app:baseline}.
+We note that most MLE agentic methods cannot apply to scientific tasks outside the standard ML setup.
+For full details on baseline implementation and setup, see Appendix \ref{app:baseline}.